 For the actual scheduling of an appointment, a search is started for the first opportunity where one of the resources of a role can be booked for the respective work-item.
 If found, an appointment is booked in the calendar of the resource.
 If the patient for which the case is performed also needs to be present at the appointment, then this is also taken into account.
 For example, for Figure 1, if a case is started, an appointment is created for task "physical examination" in the calendars of "Jane", "Sue", and the patient, or "Jane", "Rose" and the patient.

 Model.

-The CP Net model which models the scheduling service consists of 48 transitions and 144 places.
-Moreover, modeling the scheduling behavior necessitated writing many lines of ML code, involving around more than 60 hours of work.
+The CP Net model which models the scheduling service consists of 49 transitions and 150 places.
+Moreover, modeling the scheduling behavior necessitated writing many lines of ML code.

-The concrete implementation of this component of the CP Net is shown in Figure 2b.
+The concrete implementation of this component of the CP Net is shown in Figure 4b.
 Here we see that the component is implemented in Java as a service which communicates with the WfMS via SOAP messages.
 However, in order to get a view of and to manipulate the calendar, the service also communicates via a Java interface with the Exchange Server which in turn exchanges information via SOAP messages.

-3.6 Calendar
+3.7 Calendar